lebaston100/vrc-patpatpat/README.md

 - Using a wemos s2 mini but also compatible to esp8266(d1-mini)
 - revise head mounting options for > 2 motors (idea-prototype beeing worked on)
 - Update unity guide for positioning and coordinates
-- Add wiring for battery voltage measurement
+- Add wiring for battery voltage measurement(only on non-pcb setups)
 - Mention that server connection indicator for hardware only is active when comms in both directions work
 - To compile the wifi credentials into the esp code the wifi.ini.template needs to be renamed to wifi.ini and the values filled out with the ssid and password
 - Python 3.9 or greater should be used